This article explains how you can set up and manage a company pension plan with Personio Payroll.

 Attributes for managing professional pension fund contributions

 For managing employees in a professional pension fund, the attributes in the pension fund section of the employee profile are relevant.
-Supplement these with additional attributes like the social insurance group key.
+They are supplemented by additional attributes such as the person group key.
 To ensure that entries are correct, they support validations that indicate errors and provide instructions on how to correct them.

 You can find the following attributes in the professional pension fund section of the employee profile: